-Remote controlled cars and drones you can fly, range in size and price, making them an excellent stocking filler.
-You can add in guns that shoot foam balls or darts, balloon modelling, indoor fireworks, and anything you can race from wind-up penguins to cars on a track.
+Remote controlled cars and drones you can fly range in size and price, making them excellent.
+You can add in guns that shoot foam darts, balloon modelling, indoor fireworks, and anything you can race, from wind-up penguins to cars on a track.

-There was a medieval tradition of misrule around Christmas so when it comes to fillers think about the inner child.
-Christmas is when it is acceptable to drop a few years and play with the game that was fun for a teenager.
-If you can race it or shoot it and it’s a reasonable price for a stocking filler, you’ll probably find that it’s the best thing he unwraps on Christmas morning.
+There was a medieval tradition of misrule around the 25th, so think about the inner child.
+Christmas is when it is acceptable to drop a few years and play the game for teenager fun.
+If you can race it or shoot it and it’s a reasonable price, you’ll probably find that it’s the greatest thing he unwraps.

-You can lavish loads on a high-priced “boy’s toys”, but you don’t have to waste a fortune to give half an hour of entertainment on Christmas morning.
+You can lavish loads on high-priced “boy’s toys”, but you don’t have to waste a fortune for half an hour of entertainment.

-Travel games make ideal gifts for stocking fillers–you can find games for one (like solitaire) or remembered favourites like ludo, Othello, and Chess.
-Alternatively, you can stick to the basics and put in a pack of cards and some poker dice.
+Travel games are always handy–you can find games for one (like solitaire) or remembered favourites like ludo, Othello, and Chess.
+Alternatively, you can stick to the basics and put in a pack of playing cards and some poker dice.

-Small jigsaw puzzles, magic tricks and enigmas all make cheap stocking fillers that are affordable and provide either a few minutes of mental challenge or hours of concentration in trying to work out how to solve a puzzle game.
-Mini puzzles and games are good stocking fillers and are enjoyable and relaxing.
+Jigsaw puzzles, magic tricks, and enigmas all are affordable.
+Providing either a few minutes of mental challenge or hours of concentration to work out how to solve a puzzle game.
+Pocket puzzles and games are good, enjoyable and relaxing.

-The idea of a stocking is to have lots of small gifts ranging from funny but disposable to a luxurious surprise and also include a few useful items to round out the collection.
-The yuletide stocking is the chance to go for the handmade soaps, a beard product lotion, handmade razors, shoeshine kits, combs, and any other product you think might amuse the man in your life.
+The great idea is to have lots of small gifts ranging from peculiar to a luxurious surprise and include a few great items to round out the collection.
+This is the chance to go for the handmade soaps, a beard oil product, handmade razors, and any other product that might amuse the man in your life.

-If you are thinking about a nostalgic filler, check out soap on a rope, a modern spin on a classic bathing gift product–eco-friendly with a clean lime fragrance.
+If you are thinking nostalgic, check out soap on a rope, a modern spin on a classic bathing gift product–eco-friendly with a clean lime fragrance.

 Leisure With Loved Ones

-Among all the small items you can tuck in a big surprise–an adventure like drift racing or an air balloon ride.
+You can tuck in a big surprise among all the humble items–an adventure like drift racing or an air balloon ride.
 If your budget permits a weekend break for the two of you in a city like Lisbon.
-It is a unique gift for after you pack away the ornaments and lets you both rest and recuperate.
+It is a unique gift for after you put away the ornaments and lets you both rest and recuperate.

-The Man Cave and the She Shed have both become part of modern acceptance that sometimes we like to own objects because we like them.
-A man cave stocking filler can be anything from a fancy bottle opener to an artistic item created out of wheel nuts.
+The Man Cave and She Shed have become part of modern acceptance that sometimes we like to own objects because we like them.
+A man cave Christmas stocking filler can be anything from a fancy name plaque to an artistic item created from wheel nuts.

-A sign for the door, a Dad’s Tin for useful random bits or a singing fish–what fits in the Man Cave in your house depends on the Man Cave.
-There are plenty of personalised gifts that fit the classification of Man Cave treasures.
+A sign for the door, a Dad’s Tin for those random bits, what fits his space in your house depends on the manspace.
+There are plenty of useful gifts that fit the classification of Man Cave treasures.

 Cheap and Cheerful

-Cheap and cheerful things round out a stocking to give that Christmas morning practice of unpacking a treasure trove of gifts.
+Cheap and cheerful things round out an original stocking to give that Christmas morning practice of unpacking a treasure trove of great gifts.
 Part of the enjoyment is the trashy side of Christmas–the party poppers, the silly hats, and the gag gifts.
-A lot of it may end up in the bin on Boxing Day, but that doesn’t matter because it is the experience of opening the stocking that counts.
+A lot of it may end up in the bin on Boxing Day.
+But that doesn’t matter because it is the experience of opening them that counts.

 You can pick up your cheap and cheerful bits in the supermarket, discount store, and online.
 Look out for plastic bathing toys and the odd tacky gift if it fits his sense of humour.

-Useful cheap gifts include–tubes of sweets, chocolate money, stationery, Christmas crackers, bath bombs and kitchen or car product’s along with party favours for kids (plastic whistles, spinning tops and stretchy figures).
-Think of these fillers as part of the packaging.
-Don’t spend too much but have pleasure finding offbeat and an unexpected gift.
+Useful cheap gifts include–tubes of sweets, chocolate money, stationery, bath bombs and kitchen or car products, along with party favours for children (plastic whistles, spinning tops and stretchy figures).
+Think of these as part of the packaging.
+Don’t spend too much but have pleasure finding offbeat and unexpected.

 DIY Stocking Fillers

 You can apply a little creativity–wash out a fancy jar and fill it with sweets.
-You can label chocolate-covered raisins as “reindeer droppings” or use coloured jelly beans or smarties and call it “unicorn sh*t”, depending on your sense of humour.
+You can label chocolate-covered raisins as “reindeer droppings”.
+Or use coloured jelly beans and call it “unicorn sh*t”, depending on your sense of humour.

-Sometimes it is more economical to put together Christmas gifts and kits rather than buying them as a premade pack with an inflated price.
-Careful packaging and presentation elevate a few simple objects into luxurious gifts.
-You can buy packaging like drawstring sacks, boxes and small jars or you can recycle product packaging with some glue and wrapping paper to turn them from trash to gift boxes.
+Sometimes it is more economical to create a Christmas gift idea or a set rather than buying them as premade stuff at an inflated price.
+Careful packing and presentation elevate a few simple objects into luxurious gifts.
+You can get packaging like drawstring sacks, boxes and small jars.
+Or you can recycle packaging with some glue and wrapping paper to turn them from trash to gift boxes.

-Browse gift packs, and you will get lots of favourites for kits to make up yourself from affordable components.
-If you are crafty, then you can be King or Queen of the gift filler ideas depending on your crafting skills.
-Excellent DIY fillers include:
+Browse stores, and you will get lots of favourites to put together yourself from affordable components.
+If you are crafty, you can be King or Queen of the stocking stuffer ideas depending on your crafting skills.
+Excellent DIY bits include: